brooth/jeta-site/mysite/home/markdown/meta-helper.md

         }
     }

-Once you defined `createLoggers()`, you can provide loggers into your classes:
+Once you defined `createLoggers()`, you can supply loggers into your classes:

     :::java
     public class MyBaseClass {